Symphony No. 94 (Haydn)

+A typical performance of the symphony lasts about 23-25 minutes.

 Nickname

+Like with most of Haydn's symphonies with nicknames, "Surprise" did not originate with him.

-In Haydn's old age, his biographer Georg August Griesinger asked him whether he wrote this "surprise" to awaken the audience.
+In his old age, his biographer Georg August Griesinger asked him whether he wrote this "surprise" to awaken the audience.
 Haydn replied:

 No, but I was interested in surprising the public with something new, and in making a brilliant debut, so that my student Pleyel, who was at that time engaged by an orchestra in London (in 1792) and whose concerts had opened a week before mine, should not outdo me.
 The first Allegro of my symphony had already met with countless Bravos, but the enthusiasm reached its highest peak at the Andante with the Drum Stroke.
 Encore!
 Encore! sounded in every throat, and Pleyel himself complimented me on my idea.

 The work was popular at its premiere.
 The Woodfall's Register critic wrote:The third piece of Haydn was a new Overture [i.e. symphony], of very extraordinary merit.
 It was simple, profound, and sublime.
 The andante movement was particularly admired.The Morning Herald critic wrote:

 The Room was crowded last night...
 A new composition from such a man as Haydn is a great event in the history of music. – His novelty of last night was a grand Overture, the subject of which was remarkably simple, but extended to vast complication, exquisitly [sic] modulated and striking in effect.
 Critical applause was fervid and abundant.

 The symphony is still popular today, and is frequently performed and recorded.
+It is perhaps Haydn's most popular one.